Where it Can Take You

 Continuing your studies

-- Petroleum Engineering degree - successful graduates of this program may continue to a petroleum engineering degree at the University of Alberta, Montana Tech or other universities offering a Bachelor of Science in petroleum engineering.
+- Petroleum Engineering degree - successful graduates of the program may continue to a petroleum engineering degree at the University of Alberta, Montana Tech or other universities offering a Bachelor of Science in petroleum engineering.

 Professional Association Courses